DSchau/blog/content/blog/2018-06-15-graphql-most-of-the-parts/index.md

 We've effectively introduced waterfall requests in our UI.
 Structured cleanly, this complexity is maintainable, but it's certainly not an easy problem to solve.

-Why not use something we're now familiar with... resolvers, and hydate our client with the minimal data payload they need, thereby reducing waterfall requests and requesting just the minimum subset of data we need for our client.
+Why not use something we're now familiar with... resolvers, and hydrate our client with the minimal data payload they need, thereby reducing waterfall requests and requesting just the minimum subset of data we need for our client.

 ![39](./images/40-39.png)